 At its center lies an amenity that is scarce in Houston: 500 acres of public space.
 Densely wooded Keith-Weiss Park, donated by a philanthropist, is valued by city planners mainly for its role in flood control.
 The park’s detention ponds store water that overflows Halls Bayou after heavy rains, and the city has also built sports fields and a small playground.
 But that is the end of Houston’s involvement in East Aldine.
 The city wants no part of a fringe neighborhood that would need expensive municipal services — water, sewerage, trash collection, police and fire protection.
 Not unless it is rich.
 (Master-planned Kingwood was annexed over residents’ objections despite the fact that it’s twice as far from downtown.)

 And yet if the people of East Aldine feel spurned by city government, they don’t show it.
 Rather than waiting for Houston’s embrace, they are organizing as a community to meet their own needs.
 Lately they have been working with Neighborhood Centers Inc., a nonprofit group that has quietly backed Houston’s poor for more than a hundred years.
+[Editors note: About a year after publication of this article, Neighborhood Centers changed its name to BakerRipley.]
 Led by director Angela Blanchard, Neighborhood Centers has grown into one of the country’s largest nonprofits, with 1,200 employees and annual expenditures of $280 million.

 Houston: El Civics